karthik19-cloud/FCMPushNotify/ReadMe.md

 NodeJs
 Npm

-## Go to Project directory FCMPushNotify and run below commands
+## Follow the below steps to run this app locally
 ```
 1. Clone this project
 2. Update the file src/firebaseInit.js  with your firebaseConfig.
 You can find FCM config in your fcm console --> settings --> General --> Under your app section
 3. Update the file firebase-messaging-sw.js with your firebaseConfig.
 You can find FCM config in your fcm console --> settings --> General --> Under your app section
-4. npm install
+4. Update the file src/firebaseInit.js with your publicKey.
+You can find publicKey in your fcm console --> settings --> Cloud Messaging --> Under web config (key pair)
-5. npm run start
+5. npm install
-6. Access the application in with http://localhost:9000
+6. npm run start
-7.
+7. Access the application with http://localhost:9000

 ```